Pruners, shears, and loppers

 How to clean rusted tools

 So, what about those rarely heard of tools?
 How about a billhook?
 Or a sickle?
 Or a scythe?
-Scythes are those long-bladed tools you seeing being carried by Death or Father Time.
+Scythes are those long-bladed tools you see being carried by Death or Father Time.
 If you ask my kids, they will tell you that scythes are implements of torture.
 This is due to my mother’s insistence that they help her mow a swath of path through her 97-acre Upstate New York farm one summer.
-Sickles are similar to scythes, but only smaller.
+Sickles are similar to scythes but only smaller.

 Billhooks are similar to sickles, but with a wider blade and an even shorter handle.
-Used to pull brush and vines closer, and then cutting them, billhooks, block hooks, and brishing hooks are commonly used in vineyards and when pleaching.
+Used to pull brush and vines closer, and then cut them, billhooks, block hooks, and brishing hooks are commonly used in vineyards and when pleaching.
 Pleaching is the art of building living fences.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.